 4. Create a backup plan for unexpected sick days

 You can’t predict when your employees would fall ill or take an unexpected day off, but you can plan for a replacement in case this comes up.
 Compile a plan B, with employees who may be willing to work extra hours and come in as backups and note down what timings they’ll be available.
-This way, when an employee takes an unexpected leave, you don’t need to scramble around for the replacement.
+This way, when an employee takes an unexpected leave, you don’t need to scramble around for a replacement.

 5. Keep shifts shorter so that employees aren’t tired out quickly

-This is especially important for night and weekend workers who may have difficulty working for long hours.
+This is especially important for night and weekend workers who may have difficulty working long hours.
 Instead, you can break their work timings into two shifts.

 6. Have weekly or fortnightly check-ins with your shift workers

-With a routine check-in, you can ensure that your employees aren’t burnt out, sleep-deprived or struggling in any way.
+With a routine check-in, you can ensure that your employees aren’t burnt out, sleep-deprived, or struggling in any way.
 By taking stock of how they are performing, you can ensure that your employees are healthy.
 You can ensure that they don’t get to the point of burnout.